The Countess of Munster Musical Trust

 Dependant on musical ability.

-The current policy of the Trust is to consider candidates (instrumentalists, singers & composers) for study awards who satisfy the following residency criteria:
+The current policy of the Trust is to consider candidates (instrumentalists, singers and composers) for study awards who satisfy the following residency criteria:

-- The applicant has either been resident in the UK for over ten years since birth or alternatively has successfully completed (by the end of the current academic year) at least three academic years of full-time study in a UK higher education institution (University / Music Conservatoire); and
+- The applicant has either been resident in the UK for over ten years since birth or alternatively has successfully completed (by the end of the current academic year) at least three academic years of full-time study in a UK higher education institution (University / Music Conservatoire).

-Applicants currently studying in the UK on a Tier 4 student visa, you are not eligible to apply.
+- Applicants currently studying in the UK on a Tier 4 student visa are not eligible to apply.

 How to Apply

-The application form is avilable form the Countess of Munster Musical Trust webiste.
+The application form, as well as full details of the application process, is avilable form the Countess of Munster Musical Trust website.